sagarzn/github-profile/README.md

 # 🚀 Sagar Jain

-## 👨‍💻 Web Developer | Frontend Engineer | Problem Solver
+## 👨‍💻 Web Developer | Frontend & Backend Engineer | Problem Solver

 Hi there! 👋

-I'm a passionate **Web Developer with 2.5+ years of professional experience** building fast, scalable, and user-focused web applications.
+I'm a passionate **Web Developer with 2.5+ years of experience in WordPress and 9 months in Shopify**, building **fast, scalable, and user-focused web applications**.

-I specialize in writing clean, maintainable code and crafting responsive digital experiences that deliver performance and usability.
+I specialize in writing clean, maintainable code, crafting responsive digital experiences, and integrating platforms, APIs, and third-party services to deliver real-world solutions.

 ---